NREL/EnergyPlus/design/FY2015/VAVTUMinFlow.md

 3. If the 3 fields *Constant Minimum Air Flow Fraction*, *Fixed Minimum Air Flow Rate*, and *Minimum Air Flow Fraction Schedule Name* are blank the program will attempt to get a default from the *Sizing:Zone* object.
 First the program will check whether the appropriate *Sizing:Zone* object exists.
 Next it will check whether field *Cooling Minimum Air Flow Fraction* in *Sizing:Zone* has been entered by the user.
 A flag for user input for this field will have to added to the Zone Sizing arrays.
 If these 2 conditions are met, the minimum flow ratio will be set to a value derived from *FinalZoneSizing().DesCoolVolFlowMin*.

 4. If no zone sizing calculation was performed, or the user didn't enter a value for *Cooling Minimum Air Flow Fraction* in *Sizing:Zone*, the value .000762 m2/m3 (.15 cfm/sqft) times the zone floor area will be used to derive a minimum flow ratio.
 We will impose a minimum of 0.1 and a maximum of 0.4 on the resulting value.
+We will also impose a minimum flow ratio set by the zone design ventilation requirement.
 Steps 3 and  4 will be performed in the terminal unit *Sizing* function, while the actual IDD fields will be set to *autocalculate*.

 **Note** The VAV air mass flow rate is checked against the current (time step) ventilation requirement if *Design Specification Outdoor Air Object Name* is entered in the VAV terminal unit input.
 When the field is blank the minimum air flow isn't checked against the ventilation requirement.
 We will leave this unchanged.